ravioshankar/curate/README.md

-# Curate - Smart Inventory Management App
+# Curate Ruby - Premium Personal Asset Curator

-A cross-platform inventory management app built with Expo, React Native, and Redux Toolkit.
+A sophisticated cross-platform app that helps you curate, organize, and cherish your personal belongings with elegance and intelligence.
+Built with Expo, React Native, and Redux Toolkit.

 ## Project Structure